 Products liability lawsuits generally fall into three types of claims:

 - Manufacturing Defects – A claim exists when a manufactured product causes an injury.
-The defect can be caused by production error or mistake in the fabrication.
+The defect can be caused by a production error or mistake in the fabrication.
 A manufacturing defect might only affect a few of the products that were made.
-Not all of the products that were sold or distributed had the flaw.
+Not all of the products that were sold or distributed had flaws.

 - Defective Design – This claim goes to a design flaw of the product.
 All of the products will be inherently dangerous, not just a batch.

 - Failure to Warn – This involves a company’s failure to adequately warn of a product’s proper and intended use.
 A company might be liable for injuries if it failed to inform of a product’s dangers that are not apparently obvious.

 How We Help People Hurt by Dangerous Products in Mississippi

 Big companies and manufacturers are in the business of staying in business.
 They do not want to admit that one of its products is unsafe and actually harming consumers.
 They may spend time and effort in denying their product is harmful or defective.
 That one person who was hurt may feel as though he or she is fighting alone.

 That’s where the legal team at Derek L. Hall, PC can help.
 We have the experience, the know-how and the resources to fight for you.
 We aren’t afraid of taking on manufacturers that distribute unsafe and defective products.
 We take the health and well-being of your family very seriously.